scalamolecule/molecule/README.md

     cd ../molecule
     sbt compile -Dmolecule=true                   # Generate boilerplate code

-Now the boilerplate code for the core tests is generated and the various test suites can be run from your IDE (be prepared that it takes a while to compile all the tests for all SPI implementations).
+Now the boilerplate code for the core tests is generated and the various test suites can be run from your IDE.
 </details>